Voice & Tone

 The SOP Formula

-Every piece of content should follow this pattern:
+Every piece of long-form content should follow this pattern:

 1. Hook — Personal story or relatable pain point